-Waringarri Arts is a gallery and studio space which is popular with many Aboriginal artists.
+Waringarri Arts is a gallery and studio space that is popular with many Aboriginal artists.
 From groups including Miriwoong and Gajirrabeng, who are both from the Kimberley.
 On any given day, you’re likely to see people gathered around the courtyard, painting and chatting in the sun.

 I am no art expert.
 In fact, it’s not something that had ever really interested me before I visited Waringarri.
 However, as I did the tour, I became absolutely fascinated.